-Information is more likely to be considered a trade secret if it is:
+In legal terms, information is likely to be considered a trade secret if it is:

-Maine is one of the many states that have adopted the Uniform Trade Secrets Act.
+Maine is one of the many states that have adopted the Uniform Trade Secrets Act (UTSA).
 Maine’s trade secret law can be found at M.R.S.A.
 Title 10, Secs.
 1541 et seq.

 Maine prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a Maine company was unaware it possessed purloined trade secrets, it can still be prosecuted under Maine law if it should have known.

-Under Maine law, a trade secret thief can be prevented from disclosure by court order – an injunction.
+Under Maine law, a trade secret thief can be prevented from disclosure by court order, known as an injunction.
 This is true for both actual or threatened misappropriation.
-The injunction may be terminated when the trade secret has ceased to exist, but the injunction may be continued for an additional reasonable period of time in order to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
+The injunction can be continued for as long as necessary to eliminate any commercial advantage that otherwise would be derived from the misappropriation.
 In exceptional circumstances, an injunction may condition future use upon payment of a reasonable royalty for no longer than the period of time for which use could have been prohibited.
-Exceptional circumstances can a theft that is so bad that the court order would be meaningless.

 A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
+Under M.R.S.A.
+Title 10, Sec.
+1544, financial damages "may include both the actual loss caused by misappropriation and the unjust enrichment caused by misappropriation that is not taken into account in computing actual loss."
+The monetary damages caused by misappropriation "may be measured by imposition of liability for a reasonable royalty for a misappropriator's unauthorized disclosure or use of a trade secret."
 In egregious situations, a Maine court can award punitive damages up to twice the amount of any award.
-Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.
+Attorney fees will also be awarded when the court concludes that the infringement was willful and malicious.